Ododo/Pyet3/README.md

 ======
 SEE http://pywet.sourceforge.net/html/
 This api is very similar to LUA api, doc can easily be found on web.
-The plugin is still in development, this is the list of features available at the moment:

     Events
         Events from server. (to implement)